 - Eagle Creek Pack-It Specter™ quarter – Each of us packs on compression quarter cube.
 Great for small items and underwear.

 - Eagle Creek Pack-It Clinch Organizer™ – I use this in my carry on tote for chargers, cables, and other small stuff.

 - Other packing cubes (Amazon ones are good, but a bit bulky) – We bought a set of four, one for each of us.

 - Bago 25L Lightweight foldable backpack – We carry two of them for day trips.
 These are so comfortable and useful that I’ve written a review about them.

-- I bought the backpack myself and all the opinions, photos and descriptions are my own honest ideas about it.
+- I bought the backpack myself (as well as the Piazza bag, the Lowepro bag and backpack, and the packing cubes).
+All the opinions, photos, and descriptions are my own honest ideas about it.